 Car title loans offer an option for quick approval on a short-term loan, but they’re generally very costly.
 To get an auto title loan, you need to pledge your vehicle as collateral by handing over the title to the lender until the loan is completely repaid.

 If you have no other options—for example, you need funds right away for emergency medical treatment—a title loan could make sense.
 But in most cases, these loans are more expensive than they’re worth, and you risk losing your car when you use one.

 How Car Title Loans Work

 To borrow against your vehicle, you need to have enough equity in your car to fund a loan.
 In many cases, you need to have paid off any other loans used to purchase the vehicle, but some lenders allow you to borrow if you’re still paying off a standard auto purchase loan.
 On average, these loans can range from $100 to $5,500.

 The amount you can borrow is based on the value of your car or the equity you have in the vehicle.
 The greater the value, the more cash you can receive.
 But don’t expect to squeeze the car's full value out of a title loan.
-Lenders want to make it easy on themselves to get their money back, so they lend only what they can quickly and easily receive if they have to repossess and sell the vehicle.
-Most lenders offer loans for between 25 and 50 percent of your car's value.
+Lenders want to make it easy on themselves to get their money back, so they only lend what they can quickly and easily receive if they have to repossess and sell the vehicle.
+Most lenders offer loans for between 25% and 50% of your car's value.
 They may also install a GPS tracking device on your vehicle to prevent anybody from hiding the car instead of paying off the loan.

 Repaying the Loan

 Title loans are short-term loans, often due within 15 to 30 days.
 That means you have to quickly come up with the funds for complete repayment, known as a balloon payment, and that’s rarely as easy as you’d hope.
 In some cases, you can extend repayment by “rolling over” the loan.